Indian PM moves to cool panic as thousands flee cities

 Interior ministry officials declined to put a number on the exodus, but in just one city - Pune in the west - railway officials said that at least 3,000 more than usual had taken trains to Kolkata, gateway to the northeast, since Monday.

-In Bangalore, railway authorities laid on two extra trains on Wednesday night to take about 7,000 people to Assam.

-(Additional reporting by Kaustubh Kulkarni in MUMBAI; Writing by John Chalmers; Editing by Nick Macfie)
+(Additional reporting by Kaustubh Kulkarni in MUMBAI; Writing by John Chalmers; Editing by Raju Gopalakrishnan)